AdrienGQT/volutus/README.md

 | `targetScrollY`           | `number`        | The scroll level on Y axis the slider is aiming to.
 Based on the user inputs.                             |
 | `scrollY`                 | `number`        | The current scroll level on Y axis.                                                                       |
 | `isColumn`                | `boolean`       | Direction indicator.
 Returns `true` if the direction is set `column`.                                     |

+## Default CSS

+Volutus applies three basic css classes on the slider elements:

+- `.volutusContainer` on the container.
+- `.volutusItem` on each items.
+- `.volutusItemSelected` on the currently selected item.